-Customers are told that the product they bought has been through an actual green certification process, which might not be true.
-This could make someone think that the company uses natural resources, is carbon neutral, and other similar things without having the proper certification.
+Customers are told that the product they bought has been through an actual green certification process through labels.
+This could make someone think that the company uses natural resources or is carbon neutral.
+But in the end, these companies don’t have proper certifications.

-Fracking is a drilling technology used to extract oil or natural gas deep underground.
+Fracking is a drilling technology used to extract oil or natural gas from deep underground.
 In fracking, water, chemicals, and sand are sprayed at tremendous pressure into Earth’s fractures.
-The way OGI does hydraulic fracking is terrible for the environment.
+And the way OGI does hydraulic fracking is terrible for the environment.

 See Related: Best Eco-Friendly Travel Products